Rishikesh-12/myportfolio/README.md

 3. $ git remove remote origin
 4. $ npm install
 5. $ npm start
-6. go to src/template and start editing. explore ./src to change
+6. go to src/template and start editing.
+* explore ./src to change

+*use netlify for deployment